-In the end, DevOps practices help reduce risk, increase developer efficiency, reduce costs, and increase accountability.
+In the end, DevOps practices help reduce risk, increase developer efficiency, reduce custom software development costs, and increase accountability.

 The team at SoluteLabs knows if whatever project that they are working on is a fixed cost one or a time & material one but they don’t change their style of working drastically.

 This is important because we don’t want our teammates to change their working methodology from time to time.
 It takes time to settle into a particular way of working and disrupting it makes it worse.
 Also, what if a teammate such as a designer is allocated to two projects partially — they’ll have to adapt to two different methodologies separately.